 In accordance with Chapter VI, Section 6.6.2 of H-1790-1, this EA evaluates the No Action Alternative.
 The objective of the No Action Alternative is to describe the environmental consequences that may result if the Proposed Action or the other alternatives are not implemented.
 The No Action Alternative forms the baseline from which the impacts of the Proposed Action and alternatives can be measured.
+This alternative (current management) is also the baseline used for completion of the RHAs, which concluded that the current situation resulted in not meeting RAC standards.

-Under the No Action Alternative (Current Management), permitted grazing would be reauthorized in a new 10-year permit in accordance with the

-DMEMP and all current permit conditions.
+Under the No Action Alternative (Current Management), permitted grazing would be reauthorized in a new 10-year permit in accordance with the DMEMP and all current permit conditions.
 Other terms and conditions listed below would also apply.

-Allotment Livestock Numbers Season of Use % Public Land Type Use AUMs Edwards Creek 275 12/1-11/30 100% Active 3,309 Carson 16 12/1-11/30 100% Active 193 Porter Canyon 603 12/1-11/30 100% Active 7,256
+Allotment Livestock Numbers Season of Use % Public Land Type Use AUMs Edwards Creek 275 12/1-11/30 100% Active 3,309 Carson 16 12/1-11/30 100% Active 193 Porter Canyon 603 12/1-11/30 100% Active 7,256 Total 894 10,758